Phantom Rider

 Phantom Rider is the name of several Old West heroic gunfighter characters appearing in American comic books published by Marvel Comics.
 The character was originally called Ghost Rider, and was renamed following the introduction of Marvel's motorcycle-riding character of the same name.

 The character has made minor appearances across media.
-He made his live-action debut in the 2007 film Ghost Rider, played by Sam Elliott.
+He made his live-action debut in the 2007 film Ghost Rider, portrayed by Sam Elliott.

 Publication history

 Marvel Comics' first Ghost Rider look was based on the Magazine Enterprises character Ghost Rider (Rex Fury), created by writer Ray Krank and artist Dick Ayers for editor Vincent Sullivan in Tim Holt #11 (1949).
 The character appeared in horror-themed Western stories through the run of Tim Holt, Red Mask, and A-1 Comics up until the institution of the Comics Code.

 After the trademark to the character's name and motif lapsed, Marvel Comics debuted its own near-identical, horror-free version of the character in Ghost Rider #1 (cover-dated February 1967), by plotter and original Ghost Rider artist Ayers, and writers Gary Friedrich and Roy Thomas.

 In an interview, Ayers recalled how the character was conceived, "Vin would come in and sit down and describe what he wanted in The Ghost Rider.
 He told me to go see Disney's Sleepy Hollow-Ichabod Crane, The Headless Horseman, and then he told me to play the Vaughn Monroe record, "Ghost Riders in the Sky."
 And then he started talking about what he wanted the guy wearing."

 With the introduction of Marvel's supernatural Ghost Rider in the 1970s, Marvel renamed its Western Ghost Rider — first, to the unfortunate Night Rider (a term previously used in the Southern United States to refer to members of the Ku Klux Klan) in a 1974–1975 reprint series, and then to Phantom Rider.
 At least five men have been the Phantom Rider, one of whom is active in the modern day.

 The Magazine Enterprises library of characters, including its version of Ghost Rider, was reprinted by AC Comics in the 1980s.
 While the copyrights have lapsed due to non-renewal, AC renamed the Ghost Rider as the Haunted Horseman, due to Marvel having maintained the Ghost Rider trademark.